Baths of Zeuxippus

 The Baths of Zeuxippus were popular public baths in the city of Constantinople.
-They took their name because they were built on a site previously occupied by a temple of Zeus, on the earlier Greek Acropolis in Byzantion.
+The origin of their name was disputed already in antiquity and could go back either to the god Zeus or to the artist Zeuxis.
 Constructed between 100 and 200, the Baths of Zeuxippus were destroyed during the Nika revolt of 532 and then rebuilt several years later.
 They were famed primarily for the many statues inside them, representing prominent individuals from history and mythology.

 Location

+The Zeuxippus Baths were located north of the Great Palace of Constantinople between the Augustaion and the north-east corner of the Hippodrome.
+This suggests their great popularity, since such a significant location would have attracted many people.
+The Baths were also close to the square of the Augustaeum and the basilica of Hagia Sophia.

 The 12th-century scholar Zonaras claimed that Septimius Severus had connected the baths to the Hippodrome.
 However, Leontius, who was generally more accurate in his writings (which also predated those of Zonaras), asserted that the baths were not actually connected to the Hippodrome, but were simply close to it:

-The Baths of Zeuxippus were also close (most probably adjacent) to the Great Palace grounds.
-This suggests their great popularity, since such a significant location would have attracted many people.
-The Baths were also close to the square of the Augustaeum and the basilica of Hagia Sophia.

 The map to the right shows the Baths' approximate location within Constantinople, as determined by excavations.
 As can be seen, the Baths were roughly rectangular in shape, and were very close to, or even "connected" to the Palace, as Zonaras indicated.

 Description

-The original baths, founded and built by Septimius Severus and decorated under Constantine I, were adorned with numerous mosaics and over eighty statues, depicting historical figures such as Homer, Hesiod, Plato, Aristotle, Julius Caesar, Demosthenes, Aeschines and Virgil, as well as gods and mythological heroes.
-These statues were gathered from various places in the empire, including Rome, Greece and Asia Minor.
+The original baths, founded and built by Septimius Severus, were enlarged and decorated under Constantine I. They were adorned with numerous mosaics, paintings and colourful marble as well as with over eighty statues, depicting historical figures such as Homer, Hesiod, Plato, Aristotle, Julius Caesar, Demosthenes, Aeschines and Virgil, as well as gods and mythological heroes.
+Whether the statues were newly produced or, as is often assumed, brought to Constantinople from various parts of the Roman Empire (especially Greece) cannot be determined with certainty.
 The decor of the Baths followed an architectural trend of the period; the Forum of Constantine, its adjacent Senate house, and the Palace of Lausus were adorned with similar statue galleries of heroes (mythological and not), historical figures and powerful people.

 For a relatively small fee, any member of the public could gain admission to the bath complex.
 Although it was primarily used for public bathing, people could also exercise and enjoy a variety of recreational activities there.
 Attendants were paid to oversee the activities, enforcing opening and closing times and the rules of conduct.
 Men and women were not allowed to bathe together; they would either use separate baths, or bathe at different times of day.

-Constantinople offered numerous bathhouses to its citizens, but the Baths of Zeuxippus were particularly popular.
+Constantinople offered numerous bathhouses to its citizens, but the Baths of Zeuxippus seem to have been particularly popular, according to several mentions in the ancient sources.
 Even monks and members of the clergy could be seen there, despite the insistence of their superiors that the baths were places of impious behaviour.